programarivm/tutorials/logger/README.md

     }
 }

 Note that we're running this example in the `indexAction` of the `DefaultController`.
 In a nutshell, we're getting a singleton instance of our logger.
-Then, we inject Doctrine's entity manager along with the entity of your choice.
+And then we inject Doctrine's entity manager along with the entity of your choice.

     $logger = Logger::getInstance()->init(
       $this->getDoctrine()->getManager(),